A current version of my CV.

 Books

-• Relevant Logics: Implication, Modality, Quantification (tentative title) Under contract with Cambridge University Press.
-Planned submission in October 2024.
+• Relevant Logics: Implication, Modality, Quantification Under contract with Cambridge University Press.
+Submitted.

 Abstract: This book will present a systmatic development of relevant logics, with a focus on developing modal and quantificational extensions and applications.
 It will include a survey of recent work in the area, and it will include the first treatment of the Mares-Goldblatt models for relevant logics in a monograph on relevant logics.